donovanhide/avim/source/_posts/2011-09-10-superfastmatch-developer-diary.markdown

 title: "Developer Diary"
 date: 2011-09-10 23:43
 comments: true
-categories: superfastmatch
+categories: "Superfastmatch Articles Code"
 ---
-The open-souring of SuperFastMatch has been generously funded by the [Sunlight Foundation][] and as part of the agreement I will keep a diary of the project's progress here:
+The open-souring of [SuperFastMatch][] has been generously funded by the [Sunlight Foundation][] and as part of the agreement I will keep a diary of the project's progress here: